FergusDevelopmentLLC/hiking_project_api/notes/blog.md

   :max_results => /[^\/]+/,
 }
 ```

-The following links helped me to work this out and make a route containing . work correctly.
+The following links helped me to work this out and make a route containing a period(.) work correctly.

 http://uchinoinu.hatenablog.jp/entry/2016/09/14/230051

 https://stackoverflow.com/questions/59116050/rails-routing-error-with-get-locations-around-17-28794-16-9